Discussing Torah matters because the Torah matters

 The redaction is not missed by a master-rabbi.
 Jesus, calling up Deuteronomy 6:16 in response, turns to the enemy in priestly garments and says, “It is written, ‘You shall not put the Lord your God on trial.’”

 The supposed angel of light directs Jesus to the edge of the mountaintop.
 Jesus accepts the invitation and together they walk to the ledge.
-It is here that Jesus’ breath is taken away, for beyond the dizzying drop-off is a scene so captivating that it is difficult to describe.
+It is here that Jesus’ breath is taken away, for beyond the dizzying drop-off is a scene so captivating it is difficult to describe.

 He turns to Jesus as Jesus continues to survey the landscape far below.
 Jesus remains enamored by the storylines unfolding before him.
-The angel sees their light animate his eyes.
+The angel sees their light illuminate his eyes.
 The enemy is reminded of the way the light reflected in Eve’s eyes when she beheld the beauty of the Tree of Knowledge.
 He smiles and speaks just above a whisper.
 “All these things I will give You,” he says.
 After a pause, he adds, “If You fall down and worship me.”

 Underneath his calm demeanor, the enemy screams: “Jesus, no one will notice!
 It’s just you and me out here!
 I’m offering you the deal of a lifetime!
 The course of the world, up for sale!
 Rule it as you see fit!
 Simply nod while no one is watching.
 Your whole body is aching to lay down anyway, right?”